SeedSigner/seedsigner/README.md

 **You must now *manually* compare: The 16 character fingerprint ID (as circled in red above) to, those *rightmost* 16 characters from your *verify* command.**

-**If they match exactly, then you have successfully confirmed that your .sig file is authentically from the Seedsigner Project!**
+**If they match exactly, then you have successfully confirmed that your .sig file is authentically from the SeedSigner Project!**
 <BR>

 <details><summary>Learn more about how keybase.io helps you check that someone (online) is who they say they are:</summary>